Crystal Springs Surgical Associates - San Mateo San Francisco Weight Loss Surgery

 Things you can do

 • Help your friends and family members understand why you've chosen a surgical solution.
-Many people are under the impression that weight loss surgery is an experimental treatment rather than one with more than 40 years of history.
+Many people are under the impression that weight loss surgery is an experimental treatment rather than one with more than 50 years of history.
 Direct them to this web site or others in our Additional Resources section.
-It's important that they understand that morbid obesity is a disease and that diets don't work for you.
+It's important that they understand that morbid obesity is a disease and that diets don't and didn't work for you.

 • People who are morbidly obese often report that their spouses, or others close to them, seem to discourage weight loss.
 These people see your weight as part of your identity.
 Understand that this is a fear of change.
 Discuss your reasons for having surgery.
 They need to know that your health is at stake and you will be counting on them to help you during and after surgery.

 • Attend support groups in your area or visit them online.
-Your surgeon's office will help you here.
+Your surgeon's office and team will help you here.
 Surround yourself with people who share your situation.
 Ask questions and receive answers in a supportive environment.
 Form a network to share recipes and exercise tips.
 It's important for you to know that you are not alone.
 There are knowledgeable, friendly people available to support and help you.

 Back to top